🌱 hello!

 🗞️ News

-4/25: We’ll be presenting two papers at IDC 2025 in Reykjavík 🌄: Youth as Advisors in Participatory Design: Situating Teens' Expertise in Everyday Algorithm Auditing with Teachers and Researchers and Building babyGPTs: Youth Engaging in Data Practices and Ethical Considerations through the Construction of Generative Language Models
+6/25: We presented two papers at IDC 2025 in Reykjavík 🌄: Youth as Advisors in Participatory Design: Situating Teens' Expertise in Everyday Algorithm Auditing with Teachers and Researchers and Building babyGPTs: Youth Engaging in Data Practices and Ethical Considerations through the Construction of Generative Language Models

 3/25: We presented two papers at AAAI 2025 in Philadelphia 🔔: Learning About Algorithm Auditing in Five Steps: Scaffolding How High School Youth Can Systematically and Critically Evaluate Machine Learning Applications and What Can Youth Learn About in One Hour?
 Examining How Hour of Code Activities Address the Five Big Ideas of Artificial Intelligence.